RJM1999/DisinformationGame/README.md

 # DisinformationGame
-A repo for my game that I am developing for Games Programming Module.
-It is a strategy game based on modern political campaigns.
+My first attempt at app development using Swift for an iOS game.
+It is a strategy game based on political campaigns and tactics they use to persuede the public to vote.